ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: The [Script Info] and [V4 Styles] sections are stored in the codecprivate.
 Each event is stored in its own Block.
 For more information, see [the SSA/ASS section in Subtitles](#subtitles).

-### S_TEXT/USF

-Codec ID: S_TEXT/USF

-Codec Name: Universal Subtitle Format

-Description: This is mostly defined, but not typed out yet.
-It will first be available on the USF specification [in Subtitles](#subtitles).

 ### S_TEXT/WEBVTT

 Codec ID: S_TEXT/WEBVTT